dart-lang/site-www/src/_guides/language/language-tour.md

 <?code-excerpt "misc/lib/language_tour/variables.dart (final)"?>
 {% prettify dart %}
-final name = 'Bob'; // Without a type annotation
-// name = 'Alice';  // Uncommenting this causes an error final String nickname = 'Bobby';
+final name = 'Bob'; // Without a type annotation final String nickname = 'Bobby';
 {% endprettify %}

+You can't change the value of a final variable:

+{:.fails-sa}
+<?code-excerpt "misc/lib/language_tour/variables.dart (cant-assign-to-final)"?>
+{% prettify dart %}
+name = 'Alice'; // Error: a final variable can only be set once.
+{% endprettify %}

-Use `const` for variables that you want to be compile-time constants.
+Use `const` for variables that you want to be **compile-time constants**.
 If the const variable is at the class level, mark it `static const`.
 Where you declare the variable, set the value to a compile-time constant such as a number or string literal, a const